CBD Dosing For Dogs

 It’s interesting to note, approximately 60% of clinically prescribed drugs are metabolized via CYP3A4.

 As with the success of medical cannabis for human patients, CBD benefits for animals are also dependent on the proper dosage, and weight of your dog has the most bearing on dosage.
 For animals, the dosage must be adjusted to ensure that the tincture or treat will be effective for your dog’s specific condition or symptoms.

-Although there have been no speciﬁc studies completed as of this writing deﬁning speciﬁc dosages for speciﬁc medical conditions in dogs anecdotal reports from vets and pet owners who have used CBD containing products indicate that a fairly low dose of CBD can be given with good results.
+Although there have been no speciﬁc studies completed as of this writing deﬁning speciﬁc dosages for speciﬁc medical conditions in canines, anecdotal reports from vets and pet owners who have used CBD containing products recommend that a fairly low dose of CBD can be given with good results.

-But knowing the myriad of benefits CBD can deliver as a means to alleviate your furry friends pain or anxiety it should also be given serious consideration as an everyday-feeding addition to support your dog’s youthful exuberance and general overall homeostasis as he grows into maturity.
+But knowing the myriad of benefits hemp CBD oil can deliver as a means to alleviate your furry friends pain or anxiety, it should also be given serious consideration as an everyday-feeding addition to support your K9’s youthful exuberance and general overall homeostasis as he grows into maturity.

-There is a growing body of anecdotal evidence that cannabis can help with many medical conditions.
+There is a growing body of anecdotal evidence that hemp CBD oil can help with numerous K9 diseases.
 What has not been well-deﬁned, though are the dosages of the cannabinoids that work for a multitude of canine conditions.
-Once there are randomized, placebo-controlled studies, we can then better deﬁne eﬀective dosages of cannabis for speciﬁc conditions.
+Once there are randomized, placebo-controlled studies, we can then better deﬁne eﬀective dosages of CBD recommended for speciﬁc conditions.

-Until then, we will need to moderate and medicate our pets cautiously–starting with a lower amounts of CBD and gradually working up to a dosage range that seems to work best for your family pet.
+Until then, we will need to moderate and medicate our pets cautiously–starting with a lower dosage amounts of hemp CBD oil and gradually working up to a dosage range that seems to work best for your K9 companion.